easyuc/EasyUC/uc-dsl/testing/README.md

 ```

 The text of the description field begins *after* (not including) the
-newline terminating the line containing `description` (possibly
+newline terminating the line containing `description` and runs up to
-surrounded by spaces or tabs) and runs up to and including the newline
+and including the newline that precedes the terminating '`.`' (the
-that precedes the terminating '`.`' (the text does not include that
+text does not include that '`.`').
-'`.`').

 ### Args